 Whether you’re online, or on-campus there is a plethora of social and sporting clubs & societies that meet just about everyone’s interests or studies.

 UNE Life Clubs & Socs provide their members with various socialising events, career networking opportunities, academic support groups, and peer mentoring care.

-Clubs are the central place where “enthusiastic students a can seize the chance to take leadership positions, control budgets, plan, execute, and develop work-ready skills that will complement their academic pursuits to create outstanding and sought-after graduates.”
+Clubs are the central place where enthusiastic students a can seize the chance to take leadership positions, control budgets, plan, execute, and develop work-ready skills that will complement their academic pursuits to create outstanding and sought-after graduates.

 So how can you volunteer and contribute to a club or society at UNE?
 There are three main executive duties each club has that contributes to how the club is run, how events are organised, and finances are managed.
 These roles include Club President, Club Secretary, and Club Treasurer.

-UNE Life Clubs and Student Experience Manager, James Hudson told us that in addition to a club’s executive roles there are also what is known as “portfolio positions” which can be filled by anyone who has a skill that can contribute to the clubs overall running and ethos.
+There are also what is known as “portfolio positions” which can be filled by anyone who has a skill that can contribute to the clubs overall running and ethos.
 Some portfolio skills include website design, blog writing, IT, event management, photography, sporting, and even BBQing. 🧑🏼🍳

 It’s almost a win-win situation when you come to think of how your involvement in a club can also give you practical experiences that is relevant to your degree.

 For instance, you might have just moved to Armidale and are studying a Bachelor of Media and Communications, and you have a strong interest in the Agricultural Industry.
 You could, for instance, help run the social media for the Farming Futures Society, where your interest in the land can go hand-in-hand with developing your communications skills.